This applies to Moodle 3.11 from August 2022 onwards

 How to create groups and groupings

-Moodle allows creation of groups and groupings (which are "supergroups").
+Moodle allows creation of groups and groupings (which are sets of groups, or "supergroups").

 Groups allows you to split up your class into groups and assign activities and resources to those groups.